duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 ```

 multithreaded programming
-- provides a mechanism for more efficeint use of these multiple computing cores and improved concurrency
+- provides a mechanism for more efficient use of these multiple computing cores and improved concurrency

 we need to program properly in order to take advantage of the presence of multithreading